LuisCane/catalyst-configurator/README.md

 ## Device Dictionary
 At some point I would like to add a function in the script that lets you add devices to the device-dict.json dictionary file when a model is not found in it.
 As it is now, the script just gets "none" variables and errors out.
 To add a device to the dictionary, copy the template item and adjust the specs as needed.
 Be sure to follow json formating.

+## Disclaimer
+Telnet is not a secure protocol.
+All data is transmitted in clear text, including user credentials.
+Do no use telnet on an unsecured network (like the internet).
+If you must use telnet, do so on a local (ideally isolated) network.
+If you must use telnet over the internet, use a VPN at least.